- Frown lines are deep wrinkles caused by many factors including aging, genetics, smoking and repeated muscle movement.

 While not as effective, several at-home treatments can also contribute to the reduction of wrinkles, such as the use of facial moisturizers, masks and serums that contain active ingredients such as HA and retinol.

-Because wrinkles appear over time, prevention is key and can include the daily use of sunscreen, following a proper diet and getting enough sleep.
+Because wrinkles develop over time, prevention is key and can include the daily use of sunscreen, maintaining an effective skin care regimen, following a proper diet and getting enough sleep.

-When considering professional treatments for frown lines, it is advised to consult an expert.
-A medical practitioner will understand the best approach for your specific issue and provide the best treatment option.
+When considering professional treatments for frown lines, consult an expert to obtain the best advice for your unique needs.
+A medical practitioner will understand the best approach for your specific issue and provide the best treatment options.